-Tiles can be installed on almost any structurally sound substrates just as long as they meet a few conditions.
+Tiles can be installed on almost any structurally sound substrate just as long as they meet a few conditions.
 The surface must be clean, dry, smooth and free from wax, soap, scum, grease and any dirt or grime.
 If there are damaged, loose or uneven surface materials where the tiles are to be fixed, then these areas must be repaired, patched or levelled.

 Wall Tile Layout